pascal-gerber/Tutorial-on-how-to-use-Github/ReadMe.md

 \
 \
 ### Way to download someones code easely trought web.
-Now you want to download a file from someone.
+Now you want to download a file from someone.\
+\

-The easiest way is to download it trought the website directly.
+The easiest way is to download it trought the website directly.\
-~~Note: You don't even need to have a github account that way.~~ so firstly, you go on the reposetory you want to download and click the <span style="color:green">Green</span>**Green "Code"** Button
+_Note: You don't even need to have a github account that way._\
+so firstly, you go on the reposetory you want to download and click the **Green "Code"** Button\
 ![Random Image](https://github.com/pascal-gerber/Tutorial-on-how-to-use-Github/blob/main/Download%20File.PNG)